Skip to site content Skip to main menu

 Types of personal data when not provided by the person to whom it relates

-May be anything in previous column if the individual is unable to provide the information
+May be anything listed above if the individual is unable to provide the information

 Source of personal data when not provided by the person to whom it relates